JonathanHelianthicusDoe/notes_on_toontown_strategy/stun_hygiene/README.md

-&#x1f4a1; When stunning would increase the hit-chance of a gag (i\.e. it can be stunned for, and isn&rsquo;t already at 95% hit-chance), **and** you can stun for that gag whilst losing little or no [tempi][tempo] &mdash; or even whilst gaining tempi, as is often the case &mdash; then you intentionally stun for that gag.
+&#x1f4a1; When stunning would increase the hit-chance of a gag (i\.e. it can be stunned for, and isn&rsquo;t already at 95% hit-chance), **and** you can stun for that gag whilst expending little or no additional resources\* on top of what you would have otherwise expended, then you intentionally stun for that gag.

+\*Here, the asterisked &ldquo;resources&rdquo; collectively (and somewhat vaguely) refers to a combination of laff, [tempi][tempo], gags, SOS cards, fires, etc.

 A corollary of this would be: